cado-security/product-help/docs/cado/discovery-import/aws/large-aws-imports.md

 ### Increasing the Size of the Target Instance for EC2 Acquisition

-Cado matches the instance type of the target system for compatibility when acquiring an instance.
+/ Forensic Acquisition and Investigation matches the instance type of the target system for compatibility when acquiring an instance.
 However, larger instances offer higher disk, network, and CPU limits, which can speed up the **Create Image** step.

 If possible, changing the target instance to a larger type can speed up acquisition, though this does not affect the time taken for creating a snapshot or volume.

 ## Alternative Collection Using the AWS EBS Direct API

-Cado now offers a faster acquisition method using the **EBS Direct API**.
+/ Forensic Acquisition and Investigation now offers a faster acquisition method using the **EBS Direct API**.
 You can enable this feature under **Settings > Experiments > EBS Direct Acquisitions**.

 This method is similar to using **Coldsnap**, which can be executed with a command like: